Usage

 initial_states = [1] # Initial states are optional

-Next, we choose a specification.
-Currently, we support reachability, reach-avoid, and reward properties.
+Next, we choose a property.
+Currently supported are reachability, reach-avoid, safety, and reward properties.
 For reachability, we specify a target set of states and for reach-avoid we specify a target set of states and an avoid set of states.
-Furthermore, we distinguish between finite and infinite horizon properties.
-In addition to the property, we need to specify whether we want to maximize or minimize the optimistic or pessimistic satistisfaction probability or discounted reward.
+For a safety property, we specify a set of states that must be avoided, and for a reward property, we specify a reward matrix and a discount factor.
+Furthermore, this package distinguishes distinguish between finite and infinite horizon properties - for finite horizon, a time horizon must be given while for infinite horizon, a convergence threshold must be given.
+In addition to the property, we need to specify whether we want to maximize or minimize the optimistic or pessimistic satisfaction probability or discounted reward.

 ## Properties